eriksjaastad/mean-stack/README.md

 https://www.codeschool.com/pluralsight-courses/building-angularjs-and-node-js-apps-with-the-mean-stack

 #To Do
-1. Fix mongoose.js so that the salt and hashed_pwd are not sent back down to the client.
+1. Fix mongoose.js or models/User.js so that the salt and hashed_pwd are not sent back down to the client.
 2. Use https://www.npmjs.com/package/bcrypt instead of sha1 for encryption
+3. Add tests for sign up

 ## Walking Skeleton
 1. End to End